De regimine Judaeorum, ad Ducissam Brabantiae: Doctrine

 The work consists of eight answered questions.
 Aquinas supports his views by quoting the Bible eleven times and the Fourth Council of the Lateran once.
 Five questions address the treatment of Jewish subjects, of which three deal with the issue of usury, while the other three regard topics such as the sale of offices to bailiffs and other officials, levying taxes and forced loans from Christian subjects, and handling the illicit revenues extorted by officials.
 As roughly half of the treatise is not concerned with the Jews, some commentators have preferred to style the work with other titles such as De regimine Subditorum or Determinatio quorundam casuum ad comitissam Flandrie.

 Aquinas recommended policies were meant to "insulate the faithful from the influence of unbelievers" and included making Jews wear distinctive garbs, prohibiting their employment of Christians, and forcing them to live at ghettos.
 The doctor also supported the imposition of harsh taxation on them, as "earthly lords may take their property as though it were their own, provided only that the things necessary to sustain life are not withdrawn from them".
 Nevertheless, and despite describing the Jews as in a state of "perpetual slavery", the friar stated that "forced service should not be exacted of them" and advised the duchess to follow the customs of her predecessors regarding their treatment.
-It must be noted that these policies were notably more indulgent that those recommended towards Christian heretics, as Jews were not to be a target of official violent persecution and would be tolerated in their beliefs.
+These policies were notably more indulgent that those recommended towards Christian heretics, as Jews were not to be a target of official violent persecution and would be tolerated in their beliefs.

 Regarding the morality of taxation on Christians, Aquinas briefly argues that the prince is justified in doing so in order to fulfill the duty of fighting for the common good.